Xairos/Co-op-Reports/rank.md

 # Rank Software
-## Introduction
-Summary here, what did I learn from Rank in a sentence or two.
-There's a sensitive nature to some of this, but I'll talk about what I can.

 ![Rank Logo][rank-logo]
 Rank Software is a product company, with a security solution that brings the power of big data and machine learning to human analysts.
 This way, analysts can maximize the security of their deployment by having full knowledge of the important behaviours of their system.
 The primary user-facing component is VASA (Virtual Advisor to Security Analysts), a dashboard that presents actionable information to the user (usually a security analyst).
 The user can glean information from the system both passively and actively, and information being used by the system is available via powerful search and analysis workflows.